 One of the top performance improvements is undoubtedly the website speed.
-For past couple of years, website speed has become one of the most critical factors, so much so that even Google uses that as one of the ranking factors.
+For the past couple of years, website speed has become one of the most critical factors.
+So much so that even Google uses that as one of the ranking factors.
 There is a definite correlation between website speed and business profits.

-Fast user experience is a merely good practice.
-We should take all efforts to make the website load faster and offer a better overall experience to the users.
+Fast user experience is merely good practice.
+We should make all efforts to make the website load faster and offer a better overall experience to the users.

 Websites are getting fat, really fat!
 Averaging 3MB in size is massive compared to just 1MB just six years ago.

 Performance impacts conversion and user engagement.
 Obama’s fundraising campaign during the 2011 Presidential Elections raised an additional $34 million when the Obama for America website shrunk page load time from 5 seconds to 2 seconds – that’s 14 per cent increase in donation conversion with mere 3 seconds of website performance improvement!

 As internet connections have gotten faster, publishers and developers worry less about efficiency.